 Rum mixers allow you to enjoy all the delicious flavors that rum has to offer, without creating complex cocktails.
 Instead, you’ll just need the rum itself and one other ingredient.
 A squeeze of lemon juice or lime juice often helps too, but even this isn’t essential.

-As with other spirits, the best mixer is going to partly depend on the rum that you choose.
+As with other spirits (like whiskey, gin, and tequila), the best mixer is going to partly depend on the rum that you choose.
 This choice is especially important for rum, as there can be major differences between different rums.

 The variation is partly because rum is just defined as a spirit created from sugar.
 Most rum is made from molasses, but cane sugar can be used instead and is in some cases.